Menu

 For the preparation of utility bills as well as ongoing information about your consumption, it is necessary to disclose information about your name, email address and on-account payments to the energy company for the preparation of utility bills for the property.

-If you need a maintenance worker to repair something in your flat, we’ll give them your contact details so you can arrange a convenient time.
-The same is true for construction matters concerning the property, when workers need to coordinate with you and your neighbours about when they can enter each flat.
+If you need a maintenance worker to repair something in your flat, we’ll give them your contact details so you can arrange a convenient time for the work to be done.
+The same applies for construction matters concerning the property when workers need to coordinate with you and your neighbors about when they can enter each flat.

-Nets receives information about your name, address and payments for the purpose of sending you a rent collection.
+Mastercard (Nets) receives information about your name, address, and payments for the purpose of sending you a rent collection.

 If you live in a property with a tenants’ association, we must pass on relevant information about tenants and rental properties to them.